oven-sh/bun/README.md

 curl -fsSL https://bun.sh/install | bash
 ```

+### Nix

+There is a `default.nix` file bundled with Bun's source.
+This could eventually be brought to Nixpkgs, but for now, you can run and install it like any other nix package.

+Before using it, change `bun_install` on line 11 to wherever you'd like Bun to store it's cache.

 ## Benchmarks

 **CSS**: [Bun is 14x faster](./bench/hot-module-reloading/css-stress-test) than Next.js at hot reloading CSS.
 TODO: compare Vite